Ross65536/adc-middleware/README.md

     ```shell script
     docker-compose --file docker-compose.example.yml up keycloak
     ```

+    Keycloak is accessible at `http://localhost:8082/`.

     See instructions below on how to setup or skip setup if keycloak was already configured for development.
-Make note of the generated client secret.
+Make note of the generated client secret (`$MIDDLEWARE_UMA_CLIENT_SECRET`).

 3. Run the middleware: